Features

 • Works on iPhone and Android.

-• Even works on some TVs.
+• Even works on some modern TVs.

 • Install on iPhone or Android as a pwa from Safari or Chrome.